At first, I was more of a rapper…

 “That’s a problem”, I explained to my teachers.
-“I am not a singer”, I insisted.
+“I am not a singer.”

-They insisted that everybody can be a singer, especially if they wanted to avoid being kicked out of school.
+They explained that everybody can be a singer, especially if they wanted to avoid being kicked out of school.
 They challenged me to prove I was NOT a singer.

 A first, I was more of a rapper.